-We bought this Radio Shack weather alert radio 12-522, NOAA all hazards portable receiver for home use.
+This Radio Shack weather radio 12-522 review covers our experiences with this receiver.
+Now we bought this NOAA all hazards portable receiver for home use.
 Why?
 Because with rising storm strength and other weather extremes lately, buying this weather radio seemed a wise step.
 People should indeed stay abreast of quickly changing and severe weather warnings.
 So, this alert receiver lets them do that, quite cheaply.

 The National Weather Service (NWS) broadcasts up-to-the-minute weather info via more than a thousand US sites.
 This Radio Shack weather alert radio 12-522 indeed receives these NWS broadcasts.

-This receiver is quite advanced over other weather radios we owned in the 80s and 90s.
+This receiver is quite ahead of older weather radios we testedin the 80s and 90s.
 This hand held radio allows you to filter out weather alerts that do not pertain to you.
 Before this, the radios sounded their alarms for all alerts; no matter the location.
 But you can tell this receiver the counties and states you want.
 It then screens out alerts from all other places.
 You choose your desired counties from a list on the radio’s LCD screen.

-Radio Shack Weather Alert Radio 12-522: Benefits, Pros, and Features
+Radio Shack Weather Radio 12-522 Review: Benefits, Pros, and Features

 Nice Red Color